MKBV/Chaos-Game/README.md

 That is the easiest part of the code.
 Because has a simple math formula.
 And when we put dots to midpoints, the script must be finished.

-After a while of this progression, I got shapes like those.
+After a while of this progression, I got shapes like these.

 ![Images](/Img/Images.jpg)